sbn-psi/en-registry-solr/README.md

-# PDS Registry
+# PDS Legacy Registry Manager
-The PDS Registry provides functionality for tracking, searching, auditing, locating, and maintaining artifacts within the system.
-These artifacts can range from data files and label files, schemas, dictionary definitions for objects and elements, services, etc. The core functionality for this component is satisfied by Apache Solr.
+The PDS Legacy Registry provides functionality for tracking, searching, auditing, locating, and maintaining artifacts within the system using our legacy Apache Solr capabilities.
+These artifacts can range from data files and label files, schemas, dictionary definitions for objects and elements, services, etc. Future implementations are already underway for the PDS Search API.

 # Documentation
-The documentation for the latest release of the PDS Registry, including release notes, installation and operation of the software are online at https://nasa-pds-incubator.github.io/registry/.
+The documentation for the latest release of the PDS Registry, including release notes, installation and operation of the software are online at https://nasa-pds.github.io/registry-mgr-legacy/.

 If you would like to get the latest documentation, including any updates since the last release, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.